jonastheiler/estimate-and-approximate-pi/README.md

 2. bar_plot(): function to plot a quarter of the unit circle and the approximation with n intervals.
 ---

-**Leibniz_Series_Estimator:** This approach works completely differently from the others.
+**Leibniz_Series_Approximation:** This approach works completely differently from the others.
 The Leibniz formula for pi, named after Gottfried Leibniz, already provides what we are looking for.
 So in this approach, the first n summands are taken and multiplied by 4.

 Attributes:<br/>
 number of summands (n=100)